How to Become a Resident in Uruguay

 The immigration department will give you the documents you’ll need to get your temporary cédula at the Dirección Nacional de Identificación Civil (DNIC).
 As mentioned, you’ll also need the birth certificate registration document issued to you by the Registro de Extranjeros.

-In recent times, it usually takes less than a year for your completed residency application to be processed.
+It often takes around a year for your completed residency application to be processed.

 When it’s fully approved, the immigration office will provide the documents you need to trade in your temporary cédula for a permanent one.